-Blinking, Kureha looked up at her peeved looking teacher.
+Blinking, Kureha looked up at her rather irritated teacher.
 All around the lecture hall students started snickering.

 "What?"
 Kureha demanded, feeling slightly cranky.
 She had been up till four in the morning preparing for an organic chem test.
-Ethics class seemed like the perfect place to catch up on her sleep, and the teacher had woke her up just when she had finally drifted off.
+Ethics seemed like the perfect place to catch up on her sleep, and the teacher had woken her up just when she had finally started to drift off.

-"I asked if you were paying any attention."
-The teacher repeated, sounding flustered at her insubordination.
+"I asked if you were paying any attention," the teacher repeated, flustered at her insubordination.